woguta/Mpxv_Analysis/sequence_annotations.md

 ```

 ## B. Variants calling
-Involves using snippy and variants annotation/prediction using snpeff, extraction using snpsift
+Involves using snippy and variants annotation/prediction using snpeff, extraction using snpsift and R

 1. Variants calling using snippy